 - In Aliens vs. Predator: Requiem, a group of five high school students (including one black student) is ambushed by an Alien inside the high school.
 Guess which one the Alien kills first.

 - The black character Luther is the first person to die in 1973 film The Sting.

 - In Apocalypse Now, the first member of the boat crew to die is one of the black guys.

-- Played straight in the beginning of Jurassic Park when raptors snatch one of the workers.
-Although averted later when Samuel L. Jackson is killed off only after the lawyer and Newman die.
+- In the beginning of Jurassic Park when raptors snatch one of the workers.

 - The first major character to die in The Substitute is the Black teacher friend, Mr. Sherman.
 The first commando to die is also the Black member of the team, Wellman.

 - A pair of black policemen fall off a building to their deaths while attempting to pursue a criminal in The Other Guys.

 - Dead Air: The security guard at the radio station, while not technically the first on-screen death, is the first of the named characters to die as the Synthetic Plague spreads through the city.

 - This happens in Mortal Kombat: Liu Kang's first (black opponent) ends up having his soul sucked out by Tsung after Liu refuses to finish him.